-NOTE: We are thrilled to announce that the Retreat's Uniformed Service ProgramTM (USP) will re-open Monday, August 2, 2021 offering REMOTE CLINICAL SERVICES!
+We are thrilled to announce that the Retreat's Uniformed Service ProgramTM (USP) has re-opened as a REMOTE CLINICAL SERVICE!

 The Retreat's Uniformed Service Program TM offers specialized training and support for men and women in uniform (active or retired) who are struggling with serious duty-related problems including PTSD, depression, and addiction.